ETH-DISCO/cluster-tutorial/README.md

 Thanks to:

-- Andreas Plesner for the Apptainer examples
+- [Joel Mathys](https://github.com/iJorl) for the Slurm scripts
-- Joel Mathys for the initial guide and demo script
+- [Andreas Plesner](https://github.com/aplesner) for the Apptainer scripts and Hackmd tutorial